ordina-jworks/ordina-jworks.github.io/_posts/2018-08-23-make-your-own-cli-with-golang-and-cobra.md

 You can find this flag in the root.go file under the initConfig() function.
 As you can see, it uses viper again to do this.

 Good news!
-We don’t have to do it ourselves!
+We don't have to do it ourselves!
 The only thing we need to do is to extract the variables from the file.

 ```go